 You may be able to get Employment and Support Allowance if you have an illness or disability that affects your ability to work.
 If you are an employee you may be able to get Statutory Sick Pay as an alternative to Employment and Support Allowance, at least when you are first off work.

-There are 2 types of Employment and Support Allowance: contribution-based and income-based.
+There are two types of Employment and Support Allowance: contributory and income-based.

-Income-related Employment and Support Allowance is payable if you have not paid enough National Insurance contributions.
-Income-related Employment and Support Allowance has no time limit and can be claimed for as long as you meet the qualifying criteria.
-It can also top-up contribution-based Employment and Support Allowance.
+Income-based Employment and Support Allowance is payable if you have a low income and have not made enough National Insurance contributions.
+Income-based Employment and Support Allowance has no time limit and can be claimed for as long as you meet the qualifying criteria.
+It can also top-up contributory Employment and Support Allowance.

 A person who is assessed or treated as having limited capability for work will move on to ‘main phase’ ESA after around 13 weeks of their claim.
 They will get an extra component paid on top of their ESA.
 The amount of the extra component depends on whether you are classified as being in the ‘work related activity group’ or the ‘support’ group.
 Which group you are assigned to depends on the result of your Work Capability Assessment.

 For more details see ESA phase or ESA component.

 The assessment phase rate is paid for the first 13 weeks of your claim while a decision is made on your capability for work through the Work Capability Assessment.

 Prior to 3 April 2017 if you were placed in the Work Related Activity group you would be awarded an additional component worth £29.05 a week.
 Since this date there is no additional component on top of the assessment rate as the work related activity component was abolished for new claimants.

 If after the Work Capability Assessment you are placed in the Support group you will be awarded an additional component worth £38.55 a week.

 You can not make a new claim for income-based ESA, you will need to claim Universal Credit instead unless you receive a severe disability premium in one of your benefits.